Easy Jellyfish Craft For Kids [Free Template]

 - Glue stick

-- Jellyfish template (download form located at the end of this post)
+- Jellyfish template (click the “click here to get your freebie” image at the end of the post)

 Directions